Confidential Program for First Responders and Military Service Members Program

 Common Challenges for First Responders Seeking Addiction Treatment

 There is a strong mistrust of mental health professionals in first responder culture, further enabled by a strong sense of camaraderie and protecting each other from outside consequences.
-First responders tend to see mental health professionals as forces that may cause them to lose pay or even the job itself, which can lead to dealing with addiction and alcoholism ‘in-house.’
+First responders tend to see mental health professionals as forces that may cause you to lose pay or even your job itself, which can lead to dealing with addiction and alcoholism ‘in-house.’

-Treating first responders begins with earning their trust.
-RCA’s First Responders Program employs clinical staff experienced with exclusively treating first responders and being immersed in their culture.
-RCA also recruits peer support staff from law enforcement, fire service, corrections, EMS, and the military who come with their own personal and professional familiarity with addiction and recovery.
-RCA’s First Responder Peers help to bridge the gap between clinical treatment and first responder culture.
+Treating first responders begins with earning your trust.
+RCA’s First Responders Program employs clinical staff experienced with exclusively treating first responders and being immersed in your culture.
+RCA also recruits peer support staff from law enforcement, fire service, corrections, EMS, and the military who share their own personal and professional familiarity with addiction and recovery.
+RCA’s First Responder peers help to bridge the gap between clinical treatment and first responder culture.

 First responders struggle with asking for help.
 A reluctance to ask for help is a product of a ‘never accept defeat, never quit’ mentality in the workplace.
 While this may keep first responders mentally and physically protected on the job, it often becomes a barrier to treatment.

 While self-disclosure is a basic tenant of recovery, it can be uncomfortable for first responders to share their stories with people outside their circles.
-Many fear that revealing what they did in their addiction and the wreckage it may have caused will bring shame to their department, family, and colleagues, or may even get them fired.
+You may fear that revealing what you did in your addiction and the wreckage it may have caused will bring shame to your department, family, and colleagues, or may even get you fired.

 When first responders are brought together in a separate space entirely amongst their peers, the fear of judgment dissipates, and there is an opportunity to talk about the real issues.
 No matter where a police officer’s addiction has taken him or her, there is another police officer in the room that has been there and can offer a level of hope that a therapist alone may not be able to provide.

 Because camaraderie is an asset in first responder culture and early recovery, RCA helps to foster this by treating first responders’ inpatient stays like their time at the academy.
-They’ll bond with their fellow first responders in a way that we hope will keep them connected for life.
+You’ll bond with your fellow first responders in a way that we hope will keep you connected for life.